naemazam/Advance-To-Do-App/README.md

 # Advance-To-Do-App
-Advance To Do App in (java )Android studio
+Advance To-Do App in (java )Android studio

-You can add your todo list into the app set the time for it you will get reminder on the exact time.
-You can check the list as well as complete mark the list as complete once a task is been completed, delete the task if it is no required, edit it to make changes in the date, time, title etc.
+You can add your to-do list to the app and set the time for it you will get reminders on the exact time.
+You can check the list and full mark the list as complete once a task has been completed, delete the task if it is not required, or edit it to make changes in the date, time, title, etc.

-An other option is the calendar and you can have an overview of all the task in a concise view.
+Another option is the calendar and you can have an overview of all the tasks in a concise view.